 More rigorous cleaning procedures, required face coverings, and contactless fare payment among changes made in response to COVID-19.

 Watch how our heroes are safely moving us forward.

 Here’s what you need to know when you return to public transit:

 Face Coverings Optional

-Under federal requirement, Big Blue Bus customers and Operators are required to wear a face covering on board at all times.
+Effective September 23, 2022, face coverings are optional due to a new health order issued by LA County Public Health.
 Face coverings may include fabric masks, bandanas, scarves, and neck gaiters, so long as they fully cover your nose and mouth.

 Children under the age of two (2) should not wear a face covering, nor should anyone who has trouble breathing, or is unable to remove the covering without assistance.
 Children between the ages of two (2) and eight (8) should only wear a face covering with help and supervision from an adult.